“The measure of intelligence is the ability to change.”

 A healthy organization is based on shared responsibility and values, where managers become mentors who create leaders and a caring community where social interest in one another and clients is central.
-Each leaders needs to grasp the knowledge and commitments required and how to execute fully when they do.
+Each leader needs to grasp the knowledge and commitments required and how to execute fully when they do.
 Tactically, this includes:

 CEO Must Know and Commit to: